Lobster Newberg is a savoury dish featuring chunks of lobster tail meat.

 The year usually given for its creation is 1876.
 During the first 8 months of that year, Ranhofer was at the Delmonico’s Restaurant on East 14th Street.
 The “creation” then would have had to occur between January and August of that year: on 11 September 1876, Delmonico’s closed that location, and Ranhofer used to the opportunity to retire (for the first time) and return to France that fall.

-Occassionally, creation of the dish is linked with Louis Fauchère, who also worked at Delmonico’s, but much earlier, in the 1850s.
+Occasionally, creation of the dish is linked with Louis Fauchère who also worked at Delmonico’s, but much earlier, in the 1850s.

 Literature & Lore